BunkyoWesterns/BunkyoFarm/README.md

 ) -> tuple[bool, str|None] #Try to connect to the address with a tcp connection

 # Store class for key-value storage centralized data
-# The key value store is the same for each exploit id, usually
+# The key value store is different for each exploit id.
-# You can use it to store some data you need to save and change for every exploit execution
+# You can use it to store some data you need to save and change for every exploit execution.
 store = Store()
 # Set a value
 store.set("example_key", {"example": "data"})